idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

 ## Functions to override:

-Different linear finite volume kernels might use the quantities provided by these boundary conditions differently, but there are some common functionalities which are used more frequently between diffusion and advection kernels.
+Different linear finite volume kernels might use the quantities provided by these boundary conditions differently, but these APIs should be implemented for boundary conditions of linear systems:
-The following functions represent this common functionality:

 - `computeBoundaryValue` computes the boundary value of the field.
-- `computBoundaryNormalGradient` computes the normal gradient of the variable on this boundary.
+- `computeBoundaryNormalGradient` computes the normal gradient of the variable on this boundary.

+For derived classes of linear system boundary conditions, we recommend following the same design pattern as the `LinearAdvectionDiffusionBC` parent class.
+For all boundary conditions (Neumann and Dirichlet) for an advection-diffusion problem, we implemented the following four APIs:

 - `computeBoundaryValueMatrixContribution` computes the matrix contribution that would come from the boundary value of the field, extensively used within advection kernels.
   For example, on an outflow boundary in an advection problem,